 - National Automobile Dealers Association (NADA) Guides

 You do not have to accept the values these books provide without your own input.
-Your lawyer might be able to help you prove the true value of your car if any enhancements or improvements might increase its value.
+Your lawyer might be able to help you prove the true value of your car.
+They can also consider any enhancements or improvements which might increase its value.
 You also have the right to an independent evaluation and estimate of your car’s worth.
-Your legal team may help you understand how to value your car as part of your compensation package after a car accident.
+Your legal team may help you understand how to value your car as part of your compensation package.

 Replacing Your Totaled Car Is Only the Beginning

 The cost of repairing or replacing your damaged or destroyed vehicle is only one type of financial compensation you might be able to collect.
 According to the California Civil Code (CIV) §1431.2, you might also be entitled to the financial recovery of the following verifiable economic damages: